budimanjojo/ansible-playbooks/roles/gitclone/README.md

   repo_local_path: path where the repository will be clone to, default to nothing (string)
   repo_version: branch, tag, version of the repository to be cloned to, default to 'HEAD' (string)
   repo_accept_hostkey: whether to accept the first time prompt to accept repository hostkey, default to yes (bool)
-  recursive: whether to also clone the submodules, default to yes (bool)
+  repo_recursive: whether to also clone the submodules, default to yes (bool)
   track_submodules: whether to track latest commit of submodules, default to no (bool)
+  dir_mode: directory permission, default to OS default (string)
+  dir_owner: owner of the directory, default to OS default (string)
+  dir_group: group of the directory, default to OS default (string)
+  dir_recursive: whether to recursively set the mode, owner, group of directory, default to yes (bool)
 ```

 ## Example playbook